dmytro-anokhin/url-image/README.md

 URLImage(url, placeholder: Image(systemName: "circle"))
 ```

+### Transition from 0.6.3 to 0.7.0

+0.7.0 release introduces some breaking changes:
+- In 0.6.3 image was internal view.
+In 0.7.0 image is created by `content` closure with a proxy object.
+This provides more flexibility in customization.
+- Placeholder closure is now also accepts an object that can be used to track loading progress.
+- Styling functions are now gone.
+Use `content` closure to style the image.
+- Configuration object is now gone.

 ### Advanced Customization

 `URLImage` utilizes closures for customization.
 Downloaded image can be customized using `(ImageProxy) -> Content` closure.
 The closure parameter is a proxy that provides access to `Image` and `UIImage` or `NSImage` for iOS and macOS.